JvanKatwijk/swradio-8/README.md

 Example of use of the drm decoder.

 The current version is developed under Linux (Fedora).
 A cross compiled version for Windows (no garantees) is available in the releases section.
-This version will run in the same environment (i.e. folder, directory) as the qt-dab software.
+This version will
+run in the same environment (i.e. folder, directory) as the qt-dab software.

 To build a version, adapt the swradio-8.pro file.
-Note that for drm a special version of the faad library, obviosuly incompatible with the regular one has to be created.
+Note that for DRM decoding a special version of the faad library, obviously incompatible with the regular one, has to be created.

 Select - or deselect - decoders: